UniMath/agda-unimath/VISUALIZATION.md

   </iframe>
 </div>

 The interactive explorer was developed by Job Petrovčič.
-Vojtěch Štěpančík, Matej Petković, and Andrej Bauer contributed invaluable suggestions and offered helpful support.
-It's built and deployed outside of the agda-unimath repository, using a fork of Agda.
+In addition, Vojtěch Štěpančík, Matej Petković, and Andrej Bauer contributed invaluable suggestions and offered helpful support.

+### Notes

+The explorer is built and deployed outside of the agda-unimath repository, using a fork of Agda.
 For that reason the definitions in the graph may lag behind the definitions on the website by a few hours.

 The explorer has a few known limitations.
 Most noticeably it doesn't recognize the `open import ... renaming (X to Y) public` pattern of exporting definitions,